appunite/mockery/README.md

 ### Formatter Configuration

-To help the Elixir formatter recognize Mockery-specific macros (such as `defmock`, `assert_called!`, and `refute_called`) without requiring parentheses, you should import the locals without parens configuration from Mockery in your `.formatter.exs` file:
+To help the Elixir formatter recognize Mockery-specific macros (such as `defmock`, `assert_called!`, and `refute_called!`) without requiring parentheses, you should import the locals without parens configuration from Mockery in your `.formatter.exs` file:

 ```elixir
 [